-With 2022 now here, and a few new features added, I thought It’d be a good time to revisit Search Console, outline the most important features and explain the new ones for anyone new to the platform, here goes!
+With 2022 now here, and a few new features added, us SEOs at Koozai thought it’d be a good time to revisit Search Console, outline the most important features and explain the new ones for anyone new to the platform, here goes!

 Here you’ll be able to see how many clicks and impressions your site received, as well as the average position and CTR for whichever time period you select, up to a maximum of 16 months for Google web results.

 I would recommend checking this report on a weekly basis at the very least, the more often you check it, the more quickly you’ll spot any issues or potential issues.

 For example, if your clicks drop below their ‘normal’ rate for the time of year, you can start investigating -e.g. was the drop in clicks down a drop in impressions, CTR, average position or a combination of any of the three?

 How do you know what your ‘normal’ level of clicks is?